Call For Papers

 Evaluation criteria: Submissions that violate the NeurIPS style or page limits, are not within the scope of NeurIPS (see subject areas), are in submission elsewhere, or have already been published elsewhere may be rejected without further review.
 Submissions that have fatal (confirmed) flaws revealed by the reviewers—including incorrect proofs, flawed or insufficient wet-lab, hardware, or software experiments—may be rejected on that basis, without taking into consideration other criteria.
 Other submissions will be judged on the basis of their technical quality, novelty, potential impact, and clarity.
 Typical NeurIPS papers often (but not always) include a mix of algorithmic, theoretical, and experimental results, in varying proportions.
 While theoretically grounded arguments are encouraged, it is counterproductive to add “decorative math” whose primary purpose is to make the submission look more substantial or even intimidating, without adding significant insight.
 Algorithmic contributions should have at least an illustration of how the algorithm might eventually materialize into a machine learning application.
 Submissions will also be considered on ethical grounds.
 Regardless of scientific quality or contribution, a submission may be rejected for ethical considerations, including methods, applications, or data that create or reinforce unfair bias or that have a primary purpose of harm or injury.

 Double-blind reviewing: The reviewing process will be double blind at the level of reviewers and area chairs (i.e., reviewers and area chairs cannot see author identities) but not at the level of senior area chairs and program chairs.
+During the desk rejection phase, the process will be double blind for senior area chairs as well, who will not be able to see the author's identity.
 As an author, you are responsible for anonymizing your submission.
 In particular, you should not include author names, author affiliations, or acknowledgements in your submission and you should avoid providing any other identifying information (even in the supplementary material).
-If you need to cite one of your own papers, you should do so with adequate anonymization to preserve double-blind reviewing (e.g., write “In the previous work of Author et al. …” rather than “In our previous work ...”).
-If you need to cite one of your own papers that is in submission to NeurIPS or elsewhere please do so with adequate anonymization and make sure the cited submission is available for reviewers to read (e.g., if the cited submission is available as a non-anonymous preprint, then write “Author et al. concurrently show…”; if the cited submission is not available as a non-anonymous preprint, then include a copy of the cited submission in the supplementary material and write “Anonymous et al. concurrently show...”).
+If you need to cite one of your own papers, you should do so with adequate anonymization to preserve double-blind reviewing.
+For instance, write “In the previous work of Smith et al. …” rather than “In our previous work ...”).
+If you need to cite one of your own papers that is in submission to NeurIPS and not available as a non-anonymous preprint, then include a copy of the cited submission in the supplementary material and write “Anonymous et al. concurrently show...”).
+Supplementary materials and code should also be anonymized (including, for instance, hardcoded paths or URLs that may give away login identifiers or institution).

 Preprints: The existence of non-anonymous preprints (on arXiv, social media, websites, etc.) will not result in rejection.
 If you choose to use the NeurIPS style for the preprint version, you must use the “preprint” option rather than the “final” option.
 However, note that your submission to CMT must be always anonymized regardless of whether a preprint has been released.
 Reviewers will be instructed not to actively look for such preprints, but encountering them will not constitute a conflict of interest.
 Authors may submit anonymized work to NeurIPS that is already available as a preprint (e.g., on arXiv) without citing it; however, previously published papers by the authors on related topics must be cited (with adequate anonymization to preserve double-blind reviewing).